priviere/PPBstats/.github/CONTRIBUTING.md

 ## Test and report bugs

-First, download and install the current version of the package.
+First, download and install the current version of the package [here](articles/1.install.html).

-The easiest way to start is to look at the book to know how the package works.
+The easiest way to start is to [look at the book](articles/2.book.html) to know how the package works.

 Do not hesitate to let a message [in the issues](https://github.com/priviere/PPBstats/issues) if